Bachelor of Criminology and Justice

 ECU has a scholarship program that provides many opportunities each year to students undertaking studies here.

-Students gain a significant background in the contemporary theory and research that informs criminology and justice professions.
-They also develop professional skills required for employment in criminology and justice, including Indigenous cultural responsiveness.
+You will gain a significant background in the contemporary theory and research that informs criminology and justice professions.
+You'll also develop professional skills required for employment in criminology and justice, including Indigenous cultural responsiveness.

 Possible future job titles